McGill, Nevada: History

 In 1872, John Cowger established a ranch in the Steptoe Valley and acquired the water rights for the area.
 William Lyons and William McGill purchased the ranch in 1886.
 A post office was established at the ranch, now named McGill Ranch, in 1891.

 The Nevada Consolidated Copper Company had numerous mines in the region and was seeking a partner to create a smelter in the area.
 The Cumberland and Ely Mining Corporation had acquired 8 sqmi of land near the ranch and thought it would be ideal for a smelter location due to access to a plentiful water source.
 The two companies formed a partnership, the Steptoe Valley Smelting and Mining Company.

 In 1906, a 9 mi pipeline was built to bring water from Duck Creek to reservoirs near the smelter site and construction began on the smelter.
 The smelter was completed and operations began on May 15, 1908.
 The first copper was shipped from the smelter on August 7 of the same year.

 The town was briefly known as Smelter, before being renamed McGill, after the ranch.
 The population of the town grew from its inception to 1,904 in 1910 and 2,864 in 1920.

 Kennecott Utah Copper acquired Nevada Consolidated Copper Company, which included Steptoe Valley Smelting and Mining Company and the smelter at McGill in 1932.
+Up until the 1950s, McGill was a company town, owned by Kennecott.
+In the 1950s Kennecott started selling McGill's homes and businesses to individuals.
 In 1983, the price of copper along with the low grade ore being mined led to Kennecott closing the smelter and demolishing it.
 With the primary employer gone, the population of McGill decreased to its current levels.